rroethof/roethof.net/content/2025/03/run-llama-32-deepseek-and-interact-with-open-webui-locally-with-ollama/index.md

 With Ollama and Open WebUI, your local LLM exploration becomes even more versatile:

-* **Experiment with different models:** Easily switch between "Llama 3.2", DeepSeek, and any other models you've pulled with Ollama within the Open WebUI interface.
+* **Experiment with different models:** Easily switch between "Llama 3.2", DeepSeek and any other models you've pulled with Ollama within the Open WebUI interface.
-* **Explore Open WebUI features:** Open WebUI often includes features like conversation history, different chat settings, and potentially multi-user support.
+* **Explore Open WebUI features:** Open WebUI often includes features like conversation history, different chat settings and potentially multi-user support.
 * **Check Ollama and Open WebUI documentation:** Dive deeper into the advanced configurations and options available for both tools.

 ## Conclusion

 By combining Ollama and Open WebUI, you can create a user-friendly local environment for running and interacting with powerful language models like "Llama 3.2" and specialized tools like DeepSeek.
 This setup offers a significant step towards accessible and private AI experimentation.
-Install Ollama, deploy Open WebUI with Docker, pull your models, and start exploring the world of local LLMs through a convenient web browser interface!
+Install Ollama, deploy Open WebUI with Docker, pull your models and start exploring the world of local LLMs through a convenient web browser interface!

 Sources:
  * [Link to Ollama's Website](https://ollama.com/)